malramsay64/phd-thesis/04_Machine_Learning/results.md

 The first step in evaluating performance is to find a suitable algorithm.
-@Tbl:classification_performance shows a range of algorithms tested, with each being described in @sec:ml_algorithms.
+@Tbl:classification_performance shows a range of algorithms tested, with each being described in @sec:supervised-learning-algorithms.
 Of the algorithms shown in @tbl:classification_performance, there are three which stand out for their performance;